yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 # Data import

 At the very beginning, we need to import the dataset we will be using.
-MFAssignR requires on input a table in **tabular format**, where:
+MFAssignR requires on input a table in a **tabular format**, where:

 - first column is mass,
 - second column is intensity,
 - optional third column is retention time.

-In our case, we will use the model data from MFAssignR package, which represent the negative ions from acetonitrile extract of wildfire influenced atmospheric organic aerosol, collected at the Pacific Northwest National Laboratory.
+In our case, we will use the model data from MFAssignR package, which contain the negative ions from acetonitrile extract of wildfire influenced atmospheric organic aerosol, collected at the Pacific Northwest National Laboratory.
 The detection m/z range of instrument was 100-800 and the ions were analyzed by electrospray ionization on Orbitrap Elite MS and recorded as Xcalibur.raw files.
 In the MFAssignR package, this dataset is named Raw_Neg_ML in .rds format, which we saved as a tabular file and we will use this file as our input.

 > <hands-on-title> Upload data </hands-on-title>
 >